-OB/GYN faculty, fellows, and residents at Mount Sinai Roosevelt and Mount Sinai St. Luke's have given birth in the last 2 months to a variety of scholarly publications, reviewing the role of minimally-invasive surgery in ovarian cancer, investigating factors that predict IVF success or failure, optimizing methods of pre-implantation embryo biopsy and genetic screening during IVF, comparison-testing methods for labor induction, and characterizing fetal uterine development.
+OB/GYN faculty, fellows, and residents at Mount Sinai St. Luke’s and Mount Sinai West have given birth in the last 2 months to a variety of scholarly publications, reviewing the role of minimally-invasive surgery in ovarian cancer, investigating factors that predict IVF success or failure, optimizing methods of pre-implantation embryo biopsy and genetic screening during IVF, comparison-testing methods for labor induction, and characterizing fetal uterine development.

 Sept 25, 2012 - In an interview on Channel 4's New York Live, Urogynecologist Lisa Dabney, MD, debunks several myths about urinary incontinence.

 High Risk Pregnancy and Age

 In a recent video interview (below), Lois Brustman, MD, explains that women of any age can be at risk for pregnancy complications.
-Dr. Brustman is a maternal-fetal medicine specialist at Roosevelt Hospital.
+Dr. Brustman is a maternal-fetal medicine specialist at West Hospital.